fabienb/WebKit-rapid-prototyping/README.md

 Later the same year, I found out that someone else had the same idea, and had also added a useful on/off functionality.
 You can still check that out: [grid.js](https://gist.github.com/webxl/1232664).

-If you still want to try this version 0.1 of the bookmarklet, download `cssprototyping.js` and host it somewhere, then edit the url in `css-rapid-prototyping` accordingly.
+If you still want to try this **version 0.1** of the bookmarklet, download `cssprototyping.js` and host it somewhere, then edit the url in `css-rapid-prototyping` accordingly.
 You can then create a new bookmark in Chrome and copy the code as the URL associated with the bookmark.

-Version 2 (`WebKit-rapid-prototyping.js`) is a combination of the original source code, the idea behind grid.js, and an upgrade that was suggested somewhere in the comments.
+**Version 2** (`WebKit-rapid-prototyping.js`) is a combination of the original source code, the idea behind grid.js, and an upgrade that was suggested somewhere in the comments.

 In 2025, I decided to test a LLM model I was working on locally by asking it to refactor the code to a modern version.
-And that is now version 3, or `WebKit-rapid-prototyping-2025.js`.
+And that is now **version 3**, or `WebKit-rapid-prototyping-2025.js`.
 Which should probably be renamed as it's not WebKit-only anymore.

+---

 ## Changelog